matheuristic/dotfiles/software.md

   - [YT-DLP](https://github.com/yt-dlp/yt-dlp)ᴸᴹᵂ:
     Fork of [youtube-dl](https://youtube-dl.org/), example usage
-    is `yt-dlp --list-formats URL` (change `URL` to video's URL) to list formats and `yt-dlp 123 URL` to download just format `123` from the listed formats (usually one with combined video and audio) or `yt-dlp -f 123+456` to download formats `123` and `456` followed by merging them (usually one video and one audio)
+    is `yt-dlp --list-formats URL` (change `URL` to video's URL) to list formats and `yt-dlp -f 123 URL` to download just format `123` from the listed formats (usually one with combined video and audio) or `yt-dlp -f 123+456` to download formats `123` and `456` followed by merging them (usually one video and one audio)